About the Standard

 Join us

 It is critical that our approach to climate change includes tackling the biodiversity crisis.
-Over the next year we will be developing and testing the certification methodology in real world conditions – working with trusted partners and interested initiatives.
+Over the next year we will be looking for those interested in being early adopters of the certification methodology in real world conditions.

 We want to join forces with civil society, policy-makers, corporate partners, and all land management interventions to solve this dual climate and biodiversity crisis.